jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_hours.rst

           - get_hour(sleep_time)
         )

-  and the terminal still shows passing tests
+  and the terminal shows passing tests!

 ----